TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

 Enabled is a boolean flag.
 If set to `true`, the advanced caching plugin will be enabled.

 **Field: `cacheByRegex` (`string`)**
-CacheByRegex defines a regular expression used against the request body to produce a cache key.
+CacheByRege defines a regular expression used against the request body to produce a cache key.
 Example value: `\"id\":[^,]*` (quoted json value).

 **Field: `cacheResponseCodes` (`[]int`)**